turaneminli/indexes-mongodb-mongoose/README.md

 # Query performance optimization

-The experiment results were derived according to 5255 documents.
+The experiment results for indexing and lean method were derived according to 5255 documents.

 ## Indexes with MongoDB / Mongoose